osify/ownCambo/README.md

 The folder:
 - "design" is about the resource that we need to change
 - Place the logos you change in folder: ownCambo/core/img
+- To convert your logo to format SVG, please use Adobe Illustrator

 Settings file: config.php